pcvishak/SubsetSelection_NAS/README.md

 Datasets and Search spaces used
 -------------------------------
-Code for 3 datasets: Cifar-10, Cifa-100, Imagenet16-120.
-We have also ran our code on multiple search spaces: NAS-Bench-201, DARTS and S4.
+Code for 3 datasets: Cifar-10, Cifar-100, Imagenet16-120.
+We also ran our code on multiple search spaces: NAS-Bench-201, DARTS and S4.

 Data can be fetched from https://github.com/ruocwang/darts-pt.